mantil-io/mantil/commands.md

   -p, --filter-pattern string   filter pattern to use -s, --since duration          from what time to begin displaying logs, default is 3 hours ago (default 3h0m0s)
-      --stage string            name of the stage to fetch logs for -f, --tail                    continuously poll for new logs
+      --stage string            name of the stage to fetch logs for -t, --tail                    continuously poll for new logs

 Global Flags:
       --help       show command help